berzins/haskell-cheet-sheet/README.md

 `> [4, 5]`

-Get the length of a list:
+Calculate the sum of alist of numbers:
 ```haskell
 length [1, 2, 3, 4, 5]
 ```